HVML/xGUI-Pro/README.md

 Currently, xGUI Pro only runs on Linux system.
 It is possible to run it on macOS, but we did not test it yet.

-Please download of fetch the souce code of the above software, build, and install them by following the instructions included the software.
+Please download or fetch the source code of the above software, build and install them by following the instructions included in the software.

-To build the tailored WebKit engine, you can visit the following URL for a detailed instruction:
+To build the tailored WebKit engine, you can visit the following URL for detailed instructions:

 <https://trac.webkit.org/wiki/BuildingGtk>